Colton Sissons

 Talent Analysis

-Sissons has the look of a primarily defensive forward with a bit of offensive upside.
-His defensive skills are already well-formed, and he isn't afraid to join puck battles along the boards.
-Sissons skating could be described as adequate; he can keep up once up to speed, but doesn't have good initial acceleration.
-It remains to be seen how much offensive upside is there for Sissons, but his likely role will be as a third-line defensive specialist.
+Sissons is a two-way center with a bit of offensive upside.
+His defensive skills are well-formed, and he isn't afraid to join puck battles along the boards.
+Sissons' skating is adequate; he can keep up once up to speed, but does not have explosive initial acceleration.
+He has been a goal scorer at the junior and minor league levels but his niche in the NHL game is expected to be that of a defensive lower line center.

 Future